BuZZ-T/recipe-book-creator/README.md

 ## Configuration

 Edit the file `page.html`, this file can be viewed in any chrom(e/ium) browser.
 Also look at the file `print.html`.
-This file uses JavaScript to change the content of the `page.html` inside iframes.
+This file uses Query Parameter to change the content of the `page.html` inside iframes via JavaScript.
 For that reason, a chrom(e/ium) with flag `--disable-web-security` is required. npm run-scripts `npm run chrome` and `npm run chromium` are available for that reason.

 ## Create PDF